ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring my funniest failures of 2026
+   - Exploring what i'd do differently next time
    - Finding the satirical angle
    - Making it relatable and timeless